hojin-kim/blog/_posts/2022-01-19-subcategory-for-jekyll-github-pages.md

 * I think there are no `startswith`-like command for strings in Jekyll.
 I used `contains` instead; this means that I cannot make subcategory with another category name.
 For example, `math/history-of-mathematics` category will cause some problems.
 * `_layouts/category.html` file uses both of the string for category, for example `math/number-theory`, and the list of its ancestors, for example `["math"]`.
 This is absurd, and the structure can be simplified.
   * (2022.1.20.)
 Now the variable `parent_category` of category page is not used.

+---
+Minor update on 8th April 2024: Some urls have been updated since the blog url has been changed.